da-moon/podinfo/README.md

      - `-2` - disables SetWriteDeadline calls completely.
      This can also be specified via the 'PODINFO_REDIS_WRITE_TIMEOUT' env variable

-Telemetry Options:

-  -metrics-prefix=<value>
-     flag used to set default metrics prefix.
-     This can also be specified via the 'PODINFO_METRICS_PREFIX' env variable

-  -prometheus-retention-time=<value>
-     flag used to set prometheus retention time.
-     This can also be specified via the 'PODINFO_PROMETHEUS_RETENTION_TIME' env variable

-  -statsd-addr=<value>
-     flag used to set statsd address
-     This can also be specified via the 'STATSD_ADDR' env variable

-  -statsite-addr=<value>
-     flag used to set statsite address.
-     This can also be specified via the 'STATSITE_ADDR' env variable
 ```

 ## Code Statistics